DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_advanced_script.md

 ### Overview
 The advanced data validation scripts runs the exact same 66 test cases (T001-T066) as the basic script.
-However, this pair of scripts is more sophisticated for the follow reasons:
+However, this pair of scripts is more sophisticated as follows:
-1. Output is written to a "temp" table during the test execution phase, then returned as a single SELECT "report"
+1. Output is written to a "temp" table during the test execution phase, then returned as a single SELECT grid at the end
 2. There are two scripts, one to generate the "temp" tables and one to execute the test cases
 3. The output is more comprehensive than just test id, status, and description.
 The output also includes detailed rejection codes, expected results, and actual results behind every fail.
 <br><br>

 ### Step 1 - Download & Install Oracle SQL Developer
-<details><summary>Expand if you want to download and install Oracle SQL Developer...</summary>
+<details><summary>Expand if you want to download and install Oracle SQL Developer...</summary><br>

 1. Oracle provides a powerful SQL editor named "Oracle SQL Developer" for free download and use.
 2. If it is not already installed on your machine (and you're not using another database IDE like Toad), then download from <b>[here](https://www.oracle.com/tools/downloads/sqldev-downloads.html)</b> and install, following the prompts.